Nebulaevo/Paon/documentation/getting-started/3-demo-site-backend.md

 - `/@react-refresh` (exact match)\
 *\* used by DEV server for hot module reload*

-and simply forward them to the Paon server and return its response.
+And simply forward them to the Paon server and return its response.

 Example :\
 If our backend app receive a request for `/src/assets/js/script.ts`